DanieleMaijnelli/Cybersecurity-Report/Attack on DC-1 Virtual Machine.md

 #### File And Directory Discovery

-By analyzing the output of `dirb https://192.168.56.102` in the browser, I found out that the directory containing the web shell is `/assets`.
+By analyzing the output of `dirb https://192.168.56.102` in the browser, it's easy to discover that the directory containing the web shell is `/assets`.

 ### **Execution**

 #### Command and Scripting Interpreter

 In order to connect to the web shell, I will use `netcat`, a tool already installed in Kali used to establish and use a network connection.
 In this case I use the command `netcat -lvnp 1234`, that spawns a server process that listens on the port 1234.
-To start the connection execute the web shell, click on the corresponding file at the URL `https://192.168.56.102/assets`.
+Now it is time to execute the web shell, to do so click on the corresponding php file at the URL `https://192.168.56.102/assets`.
 To have a more complete shell, I invoke the command `python -c 'import pty;pty.spawn("/bin/bash")'`.

 ### **Privilege escalation**